aashutoshm/code-ml_project/README.md

 # code-ml_project
-code I produced for the ml project for my master's thesis

 In this empirical work a deep learning approach for classification of intraday financial time series data was presented using a LSTM neural network.
 To this end a data set of hourly open, high, low,